This guide covers:

 (.put "list" (ArrayList. ["red" "green" "blue"])))]

-It is highly recommended to always store documents with the :_id key
+So it is highly recommended to always store documents with the :_id

 (ns my.service.server